TinoCalamia/the_ml_lifecycle_playbook/project_proposal/project_proposal.md

 *All the deliverables will be delivered within 6 months of the project start date, with specific deadlines for each deliverable.
 The project team will be responsible for the delivery of the deliverables and will work closely with the stakeholders to ensure that the deliverables meet their requirements and expectations.*

 ## 10. Timeline
-The section outlines the schedule and sequence of activities that will be undertaken to complete the project.
+The timeline outlines the schedule and sequence of activities that will be undertaken to complete the project.
 It is also known as the "project plan" or "project schedule" section.
-This section is critical for the proposal as it helps to define when the project will be completed, and how long each phase of the project will take.
+It is critical for the proposal as it helps to define when the project will be completed, and how long each phase of the project will take.

 Some elements that might be included in this section are: